scirate/scirate/README.markdown

 * You can contribute to the code by sending a pull request on Github to the [canonical repository](https://github.com/scirate/scirate).

-* You can talk about scirate on our [mailing list](https://groups.google.com/forum/?fromgroups=#!forum/scirate) and about scirate development on the [development mailing list](https://groups.google.com/forum/?fromgroups=#!forum/scirate-dev).
+* You can talk about SciRate on our [mailing list](https://groups.google.com/forum/?fromgroups=#!forum/scirate) and about SciRate development on the [development mailing list](https://groups.google.com/forum/?fromgroups=#!forum/scirate-dev).

 ## Dependencies

-Scirate is based on [Ruby 2.1.0+](http://rvm.io/) and [Rails 4](http://rubyonrails.org/).
+SciRate is based on [Ruby 2.1.0+](http://rvm.io/) and [Rails 4](http://rubyonrails.org/).
 Under Ubuntu 12.04 (our current deployment environment) the following native packages are needed:

 ```shell
 sudo apt-get install git postgresql libpq-dev libxml2-dev libxslt-dev nodejs libodbc1 libqt4-dev openjdk-6-jre